ivanbgd/stock-trading-cli-with-async-streams/README.md

 - We are using `async` streams for improved efficiency (`async` streaming on a schedule).
 - Unit tests are also asynchronous.
 - We couldn't measure execution time properly in case of asynchronous code.
+- Writing to file was not implemented at this stage.

-### Asynchronous Multi-Threaded Implementation
+### Asynchronous Multithreaded Implementation

 - Using the [rayon](https://crates.io/crates/rayon) crate for parallelization keeps execution time at around `2.5` seconds without chunking symbols.
     - We still use `futures::future::join_all(queries).await;` to join all tasks.
 - Using `rayon` with chunks yields the same results as above implementation with chunks.
-    - For chunk size equal 5, execution time is around `1.2` s!
+    - For chunk size equal 5, execution time is around `1.0` s!
 Chunk size of 5 again seems like a sweet-spot for this application with this implementation.
     - All CPU cores are really being employed (as can be seen in Task Manager).
 - Using `rayon` is easy.
 It has parallel iterators that support *chunking*.
 We can turn our sequential code into